sabt-dev/realtimeChat/README.md

 - **Message History**: Persistent chat history with room-specific storage using GORM
 - **Live User Count**: See active users in each room
 - **Auto-reconnection**: Automatic reconnection on connection loss with exponential backoff
-- **Message Management**: Delete your own messages with confirmation
+- **Message Management**: Delete your own messages with confirmation and database cleanup
+- **Message Reactions**: React to messages with emojis and see real-time reaction updates
 - **Smart Scrolling**: Enhanced auto-scrolling with manual override detection

 ### 📱 Media Sharing